 Our loved pets

 Our pets are an integral part of our centre.
 We are passionate about providing children with daily opportunities to visit cuddle and care for a large variety of pets which we believe promotes empathy, care responsibility, and wellbeing.
-Every play space has its resident pet – rabbits, lizard turtle fish, frogs guinea pigs and bird aviary.
+Every play space has its resident pet – rabbits, turtle fish, frogs guinea pigs and bird aviary.

 We support ongoing professional development for all educators and provide quality planning time to ensure their skills, talents and interests are integrated into the centre programs.